 ⭐ Candeo Hotels Kyoto Karasuma Rokkaku : stylish, clean and central without the huge price tag, plus great decor and lovely rooms.

 Tip: Book early.
-Kyoto’s tourism has bounced back strong in 2025 and prices rise closer to travel dates.
+Kyoto’s tourism has bounced back strong and prices rise closer to travel dates.

 My experience visiting Arashiyama Bamboo Forest